wcfjeffrey/jeffreywoo-careerhub-ai-model/README.md

 - AI integration for resume parsing and job matching
 - Secure handling of user data and application history
 - Scalable backend with Express and MongoDB
-- UI/UX design for intuitive job search and tracking
+- User Interface (UI) / User Experience (UX) design for intuitive job search and tracking

 ## ⚖️ Disclaimer
 **JeffreyWoo CareerHub** provides AI-driven career insights for informational purposes only.
 It does not guarantee job placement or hiring outcomes.
 Please consult professional recruiters or career advisors for personalized guidance.